aivantuquero/Car-Rental-ManagementSystem/README.md

 ### Manage Cars
 ![image](https://user-images.githubusercontent.com/54162088/121797503-2df03180-cc53-11eb-80f4-65fd2facbbad.png)

 -This section of the system overlooks the whole system by showing all cars and their renter's name (if booked).
--This is also where you mark cars as available if the renter has given them back.
+This is also where you mark cars as available if the renter has given them back.
 This process can be done by searching the Car ID and clicking "Mark As Available"

 -You can also register, delete, and edit cars in this section.

 ### Rent A Car